 Date of Authorship for this Version

 Siegel, Reva B., "Equality’s Frontiers: How Congress’s Section 5 Power Can Secure Transformative Equality (as Justice Ginsburg Illustrates in Coleman)" (2013).
 Faculty Scholarship Series.
-Paper 4997.
+4997.